 “Today, marketing segmentation needs to go beyond classic customer segmentations based on sociodemographic data.
 It should encompass a broader scope of information and provide a dynamic view of the customers, adapted to the company’s marketing needs.
-To achieve this goal, Big Data & Analytics are not only buzzwords, they provide key innovative assets by enabling to capture data from many different sources, work on various types of data and provide dynamic results."
+To achieve this goal, big data and analytics are not only buzzwords, they provide key innovative assets by enabling us to capture data from many different sources, work on various types of data, and provide dynamic results."

 More Touchpoints means more data

-The growing number of customer touchpoints and interactions is generating more and more information: CRM data, web logs, call center recordings, social media and email conversations, etc.
+The growing number of customer touchpoints and interactions is generating more and more information: CRM data, web logs, call center recordings, social media, email conversations, etc.

-Big Data technologies enable to leverage these huge amounts of data, by offering capacity to capture and manage:
+Big data technologies enable us to leverage these huge amounts of data by offering capacity to capture and manage:

-- External data, by aggregating information from different sources and ecosystems outside from the organization e.g. social networks, blogs, forums, open data.
-Strategic alliances with other companies can also be made to share data (through third-party specialists) with a view to uncover common business opportunities.
-These data cover many different types of customer characteristics and usages, both explicit (e.g. information entered by a customer on a web form) and implicit (e.g. visited pages and time spent on a website).
+- External data, by aggregating information from different sources and ecosystems outside the organization, e.g., social networks, blogs, forums, open data.
+Strategic alliances with other companies can also be made to share data (through third-party specialists) with an eye toward uncovering common business opportunities.
+These data cover many different types of customer characteristics and usages, both explicit (e.g., information entered by a customer on a web form) and implicit (e.g., visited pages and time spent on a website).

 Better Technology means better-used Data

-Enhanced hardware & software performance on large amounts of data : segmentation jobs that used to run overnight in 10 hours can be optimized to run in 5 minutes,
+Enhanced hardware and software performance on large amounts of data : segmentation jobs that used to run overnight in 10 hours can be optimized to run in five minutes.

-Big Data & Analytics are often used to run one-shot studies (Proof of Concepts) in an exploratory mindset.
+Big data and analytics are often used to run one-shot studies (proof of concepts) in an exploratory mindset.
 It is now possible to have as many segmentations as business questions to answer.
-But their real value lies in the industrialisation of dynamic segmentations, updated automatically in real time, with a link to both Marketing and IT.
-This can be done by integrating segmentation to the service catalog offered by a company’s Data Lab, in addition to its exploratory role.
+But their real value lies in the industrialisation of dynamic segmentations updated automatically in real time with a link to both marketing and IT.
+This can be done by integrating segmentation into the service catalog offered by a company’s data lab in addition to its exploratory role.

-If you liked what you just read, there is plenty more you can learn by downloading our Advanced Analytics for Marketing ebook.
+If you liked what you just read, there is plenty more you can learn by downloading our Advanced Analytics for Marketing white paper.